-Partially completed diploma/degree: Admissions and course selection will be done on an individual basis in consultation with an academic advisor from the program.
+Partially completed degree: Admissions and course selection will be done on an individual basis in consultation with an academic advisor from the program, with entry into 4 - year program.

 In-career health inspectors: CPHI(C) credential is required to enter the one-year professional degree completion option.